WormBase/ideas-list/README.md

 ### Multi-container cloud deployment
 [_Infrastructure/Automation_]

-Being able to continuously deploy code and data is a long term goal of WormBase.
+Continuously deploying code and data is a long term goal of WormBase.
 Over the past couple of years we have been moving towards a docker based, where we have been using AWS' ElasticBeanstalk to deploy container individually.
 As we deploy more components of our microservice based architecture, there is a increasing need to coordinate the deployment of the individual services.
 Unfortunately and fortunately, throughout the process, there has been significant developments in deployment technologies including Kubernetes (https://aws.amazon.com/eks/).
 We would like a prototype of a provisioning system that will be able to coordinate or deployment process using modern deployment technologies.
 * Expected outcome: A proof of concept, Docker based, system for deploying and maintaining our microservice architecture.
 * Skills preferred: Docker, DevOps, AWS, Kubernetes
 * Possible mentors: Adam Wright